turbotobbe/jekyll-theme-sparti/README.md

 layout: article
 title: When balls are flying
 description: There are not only birds in the air, there are also balls flying alla over the place.
-author: john.doe
+author: john-doe
 date: 2018-04-16
 ---

+## In the beginning

+This paragraph, and the rest of the article, is regular markdown.
+```

-The first paragraf is reserved for the ingress.
+The first paragraf will include the description of the page and is reserved for the ingress.
 It should be a breaf summary of the entire article.
 It should not be a teaser to get people to read more.
 That is up to the reader.

-## In the beginning

-This paragraph, and the rest of the article, is regular markdown.
-```

 When writing an article remember the following: